learninginvision/SPUDRFs/README.md

 ## Why should we consider the fairness of self-paced learning?

-The following figure shows that SPL focuses on easy samples at early pace and the underrepresented ones are always ranked at the end of the whole sequence.
+We find that SPL focuses on easy samples at early pace and the underrepresented ones are always ranked at the end of the whole sequence.
 This phenomenon demonstrates the SPL has a potential sorting fairness issue.
 However, SPUDRFs considers sample uncertainty when ranking samples, thus making underrepresented samples be selected at early pace.

 <div align=center>
 <img src="./pic/Rank1_v1.png" width="600">